 The Company's other businesses include its wholesale and retail operations in Australia, South Africa, Asia Pacific and Europe.
-Net sales of the Company's other businesses were \$51 million in 2013, compared to \$47 million in 2011.
+In 2012, net sales of the Company's other businesses were \$51 million, compared with \$47 million in 2011.
 The majority of the increase was at Florsheim Australia, whose wholesale and retail net sales both increased 12%, or \$4.7 million collectively.
 Earnings from operations in the Company's other businesses were flat.